-This resource was developed in partnership with the Early Intervention Training Program to be used by professionals practicing in the Early Intervention program.
+This resource was developed in partnership with the Early Intervention Training Program for professionals to share with families.

 Six-Month Review: An Important Part of the EI Process